philipmendels/use-flexible-undo/stories/reducer/reducer-with-previous-state-and-payload.md

-### useBoundUnducer with previous state and payload - Readme & Code
+### combining previous state and payload - Readme & Code

 You are free to obtain your state dependencies from the previous state, or from the action payload, or from a combination of the two.
 In this somewhat contrived :) example "shouldDouble" is not part of state (there is a dedicated button for "add x 2"), hence we simply pass a static boolean value as the action payload.